torodean/DnD/templates/README.md

   - This will create a copy of an HTML file with the navigation header and links removed for public release.
 The new file will have an appended '_public' to the file name.
 The files to publicize are determined by the public_files.list file.
 - add_external_links.py
   - This script will update all html files in the specified folder (../campaign in this case) with external links specified in the links.list file (located in the lists folder).
+- visualize_nodes.py
+  - This script will create a plot of all linked HTML files for visualization.
+- trash/img/cleanup-trash-images.py
+  - This script retrieves a list of image files from the script's directory, then searches a specified database folder (the campaign folder) and its subdirectories for images that match the filenames from the script's directory.
+It deletes any matching image files found in the script's directory.
+The database folder path is specified relative to the script's location.
+This ensures that the trash does not contain duplicate images.